 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires CAIL to retain as a fund of perpetual duration.
 In accordance with GAAP, deficiencies of this nature are reported in net assets with donor restrictions.
 Deficiencies result from unfavorable market fluctuations that occur shortly after the investment of new contributions with donor restrictions and continued appropriation for certain programs that was deemed prudent by the Board of Trustees.
 Subsequent gains that restore the fair value of the assets of the endowment fund to the required level will be classified as an increase net assets without donor restrictions.
-As of June 30, 2022, funds with original gift value of \$500,000, fair value of \$490,838, and deficiencies of \$9,162 were reported in net assets with donor restrictions.
-There were no such deficiencies as of June 30, and 2021.
+As of June 30, 2024, there were no funds that were classified as underwater and hold no deficiencies.
+There was a total deficiency of \$4,835 at June 30, 2023.